 Jim: What do they say to you when you open this window for them and they go, “Ah, now I know why I am the way I am?”

 Jim: Kathy, we’re right at the forefront of a new school year.
-It’s leaning toward that logic-smart, word-smart child.
+It’s leaning toward that logic smart, word smart child.
 You might have a child that’s not as well developed in that area.
 In a few weeks now, they may not do that well on an exam.
 You’re gonna start to worry.
-They got the D, maybe the F and you’re panicking and you start putting pressure on that child.
-“Come on; you gotta study more.”
+They got the D, maybe the F and you’re panicking, and you start putting pressure on that child.
+“Come on.
+You gotta study more.”
 I mean, I’m speaking a bit of experience here.
 How do we embrace that child for how God has made them, not let them get away with being lazy, but how do we balance all that?
-That’s a big question.
-I know you’re lookin’ at me like, “Are you serious?”
-So, what do you do?

 Kathy: You know, buy the magnetic letters for the refrigerator and let them make their spelling words there.
 Let them do things creatively and differently at the same time that you say, “Look, you’re music smart.
 Let’s put it to a rhythm.”
 “Hey, you’re people smart.
 I know that, ‘cause I listened to this broadcast.
 It was revolutionary.
 You’re people smart.
 Come study with me.
 Ask me questions.
 Let’s talk together about it and learn together.”